CSVdB/PACT-code/README.md

   * You can see who liked what things, includes links to their public profile

 - Coach can see who joined his events, including a link to their public profiles
-- Add "how long did you do the sport?" to each workout submission
+- Add a free form "description" to each workout submission
 - When adding a picture, ask to select a circle within the picture to use instead
 - Put coming up coach organized workouts at the top of the newsfeed?
-- Add "duration" as optional for each workout type
-- Make "today" the default proposed day when creating a UserWorkout
+- Replace dropdowns by a separate page with icons

 # Later